 Other similar scandals of employees toying with odds have also come to the surface of late, in alarming frequency.

-Inside Valve’s crackdown on CS:GO skin betting
+Inside Valve’s crackdown on CS:GO gambling sites

 On July 19, Valve sent a cease and desist letter to 23 skin wagering sites that used Steam to conduct activities it said violated the API’s terms of service.

 As was the case with daily fantasy sports, when skin betting was a relatively small and seemingly innocuous industry, it flew under the radar.
 Countless gamblers could easily get started for free with a CS GO casino code, and many – including underage gamblers – were hooked.

 But when the industry came to prominence, which it did in a big way (an article by Bloomberg states that the number of users grew 1,500 percent over the course of two years), Valve was presumably forced to take notice.